djbakerman/sadai/README.md

 # SAD AI
-# Syslog Anomaly Detection System
+# Syslog Anomaly Detection AI

 A machine learning-based system for detecting anomalies in syslog data using a combination of K-Means clustering and InfoNCE contrastive learning.